 Lifetime Achievement Awards

-At present, this award is awarded every two years to: "an author or illustrator whose books, published in the United States, have made, over a period of years, a substantial and lasting contribution to literature for children."
-Given for a body of work, this may be the most truly prestigious of the ALA and ALSC awards, though not the best known.
+This is now awarded annually to: "an author or illustrator whose books, published in the United States, have made, over a period of years, a substantial and lasting contribution to literature for children."
+(Previously it was given every two years.)
+Given for the author's or illustrator's body of work, this may be the most truly prestigious of the ALA and ALSC awards, though not the best known.
+(Formerly the Laura Ingalls Wilder Medal--read about the name change here.)

-- More information about the Laura Ingalls Wilder Medal: this link leads to the official site for the Medal, which includes a complete list of past winners.
+More information about the Children's Literature Legacy Award: this link leads to the official site for the Award, which includes a complete list of past winners.

 The Margaret A. Edwards Award